Bikes I Have Owned

 1962 Triumph 650 Bonneville

 This is a 1962 Triumph Bonneville.
-This was my second bike.
+My second bike was a Bonneville.
 It was the "muscle bike" of its day.
 This was a real bear of a bike to ride down the street.
-At that time the leading road bikes were all British bikes: Triumph, BSA and Norton.
+At that time, the leading road bikes were all British bikes: Triumph, BSA and Norton.
 They were the bikes you would see in races.
-These were also the bikes used in The Wild One, the 1953 classic motorcycle movie starring Marlon Brando and Lee Marvin about a motorcycle gang that took over a small town in California.
+It was mostly British bikes used in The Wild One, the 1953 classic motorcycle movie starring Marlon Brando and Lee Marvin about a motorcycle gang that took over a small town in California.
 Unfortunately, while British bikes and sports cars were popular back then, they also had a terrible reputation for quality.
 Some days I would swear that I could see the bike falling apart just sitting in my driveway!

 * * * * *